TyrangYang/TyrangYang_blog/content/posts/callback-promise-async.md

 );
 ```

-The basic idea using callback to solve async is that bundle two function into one async function.
+> These functions are running synchronously.

+The second means is using asynchronous function as a callback to solve async problem.
+In short, we call this strategy as callback as well.

 setTimeout(callback, time) is a async function which means callback will be run after a given time.